 The potential penalties for a driving while impaired (DWI) conviction in Minnesota can vary.
-If you’re asking, What is the penalty for DWI in Minnesota?
+So, what is the penalty for DWI in Minneapolis and Minnesota?
 Under the law, a DWI conviction could qualify as either a misdemeanor or a felony depending on the circumstances, and therefore carry different penalties.

 In Minnesota, prosecutors apply something known as aggravating factors to DWI in each case.
 The more aggravating factors are present, the higher degree of DWI penalties a defendant may face.
 The most common aggravating factor is a prior DWI conviction in the previous 10 years.

 If you have been arrested for DWI in Minnesota, the attorneys at Gerald Miller can review your case and advise you on the potential penalties you might face.
 During your initial consultation, we can also advise you on your chances of beating the DWI charges against you.
 Call right away to learn more.

 A first-offense DWI typically carries the lightest penalties upon conviction.
 The penalties for a first-time offender will depend in part on their blood alcohol concentration (BAC) at the time of their arrest.
 A defendant with a BAC below 0.16 will face up to 90 days in jail and as much as a $1,000 fine.
 These cases typically result in no additional jail time.
 A first-time offender with a BAC of 0.16 or more could face up to one year in jail and a fine of no more than $3,000.
 This higher penalty also applies to motorists that refuse to submit to a chemical test.